ADHD Medication Side Effects No One Should Tolerate

 If stimulants cannot be used because their side effects prove uncontrollable, consider using one of the non-stimulant medications.
 Some patients experience side effects on both stimulants and non-stimulants.
 In this case, combining much smaller doses of a stimulant and a non-stimulant might be the solution.

-Tricyclic Antidepressants.
 Along with bupropion (Wellbutrin), three tricyclics are used to treat ADHD: Imipramine (Tofranil), desipramine (Norpramine), and nortriptyline (Pamelor).
+However, the effect size for these medications is barely detectable and for this and the high side effect burden described below these medications are not optimum for ADHD treatment.

 Fatigue is the most frequent side effect of these four drugs.
 Fortunately, this problem typically diminishes over the first several weeks.
 If not, ask your doctor about reducing the daily dosage, or dividing one large dose into three smaller doses — one to be taken in the morning, another at about 4:00 p.m., and the third at bedtime.
 If divided doses don’t help, your doctor may wish to prescribe another tricyclic.

 Bupropion and the tricyclics can also cause constipation, dry mouth, or blurred vision.
 These “cholinergic” effects often respond to symptomatic treatment.
-That is, a high-fiber diet or a fiber supplement might eliminate constipation, throat lozenges might help moisten a dry mouth, and so on.
+That is, eating high-fiber foods or taking a fiber supplement might eliminate constipation, throat lozenges might help moisten a dry mouth, and so on.

 If these approaches fail, try another medication.
 Unlike the stimulant medications, tricyclic medications must be tapered off slowly.
 Stopping abruptly can cause aches and other flu-like symptoms.